Chinese Communist Party Admission Oath

 The Chinese Communist Party Admission Oath (中国共产党入党誓词) is an oath that prospective members of the Chinese Communist Party must take to become a party member according to Article 6 of the Constitution of the Chinese Communist Party.

 There have been five versions of the admission oath used during different periods of history.
-The fifth and current version of the admission oath, adopted on September 6, 1982, during the 12th National Congress of the Chinese Communist Party, is translated into English as:
+The fifth and current version of the admission oath were adopted on September 6, 1982, during the 12th National Congress of the Chinese Communist Party.